Skip to main content

 1. Go green

 A new year marks the perfect opportunity for you to switch your cleaning products for more eco-friendly options.
-Every day there are more and more natural products available for effectively cleaning your home while also reducing your carbon footprint.
+Every day there are more and more natural cleaning products available for effectively cleaning your home while also reducing your carbon footprint.
 There is an entire line of products from Method for cleaning every area of your home, including All-Purpose Pink Grapefruit Cleaning Spray that knocks out dirt with the power of plants and is non-toxic and made with biodegradable ingredients.

 Want to take it a step further?
 You can make your own household cleaning products using basic ingredients like vinegar, baking soda, lemon juice, and rubbing alcohol.